Cincinnati Motorcycle Accident Lawyers

 When The Road Itself Causes A Motorcycle Crash

-Negligent drivers are not the only danger that motorcycle riders face.
+Negligent drivers are not the only dangers that motorcycle riders face.
 The road itself can hold many hazards.
 If you or a loved one has been hurt because of an object in the road, a defect in the road or any other road hazard, you may be able to seek compensation for medical bills and other costs.
 It is important that you discuss your motorcycle accident claim with an experienced lawyer.

 Some of the road hazards that cause motorcycle accidents are the result of other vehicles.
 A common scenario is a semi truck that suffers a blowout, sending shredded tire treads into the path of a motorcyclist.
 Even if the motorcyclist manages to avoid collision with the semi-truck tires, he or she may be forced to lay the bike down to do so.